Turku Doctoral Programme of Molecular Medicine - Admission Criteria and Instructions for Applicants

 Qualified applicant with research topic fitting the scope of TuDMM can apply.

-Instructions for filling in the application form (pdf)
+Instructions for filling in the application form in Opintopolku / Ohjeet hakulomakkeen täyttämiseksi Opintopolussa (pdf)

 How to apply the right to study for a doctoral degree:

-In My Studyinfo service, you can only apply for right to study a doctoral degree.
-If you also want to apply for a fixed-term doctoral researcher position under an employment contract with UTUGS and/or iCANDOC doctoral education pilot project, you must apply for that position/s separately (for details, please, see section “How to apply the fixed-term doctoral researcher position under an employment contract with UTUGS and/or iCANDOC doctoral education pilot project”).
+In Studyinfo service, you can only apply for right to study a doctoral degree.
+If you also want to apply for a fixed-term doctoral researcher position under an employment contract with UTUGS, you must apply for the position separately (for details, please, see section ”How to apply the fixed-term doctoral researcher position under an employment contract with UTUGS”).

-How to apply the fixed-term doctoral researcher position under an employment contract with UTUGS AND/OR iCANDOC doctoral education pilot project:
+How to apply the fixed-term doctoral researcher position under an employment contract with UTUGS:

 The fixed-term positions are announced at the beginning of the application period in the the Open Vacancies at the University of Turku website and on the website of the graduate school.

 All of the required attachments must be submitted before the end of the application period.
-Applications that arrive after the application period has ended will not be processed.
+Late applications will not be considered.
+It is not possible to change the doctoral programme or the application after the deadline.
 The application documents will not be returned to the sender.

 • a summary of the research plan (max 1000 characters) and